 "Life is your birthright, they hid that in the fine print.
 Take the pen and rewrite it."

 There was no savior to fly in to help me with this moral dilemma.
-There weren't even protestors outside of the clinic.
+No group of protestors to shame me away from my decision.
 It was just an ordinary day.
-The people in the client had seen plenty of girls like me before.
-There was no look of pity; they were doing their job.
-No one cared.
-I was screaming on the inside, not wanting to go through with this, yet I kept walking.
-Even as I was lying back on the table, I kept hoping something, anyone to help me.
+The people in the client had seen plenty of girls who looked just like me.
+There was no look of pity or even sympathy.
+In fact, they seemed bored.
+For them, they were just doing a job.
+No one cared that I was screaming on the inside, not wanting to go through with this.
+Yet I kept walking.
+Even as I was lying back on the table, I kept hoping that someone, anyone, would come to save me.
 But it never happened.

 That summer was the most depressing summer of my life.
-I didn't go out with my friends or talk to family.
+I barely ate, slept, or talked to my family and friends.
 I didn't do anything.
 I sat in the house for months.
-What saved me was- school.
-One day, I realized that I would have to go back, and the idea of going back in that state of mind scared the hell out of me.
+What saved me was school.
+One day I realized that I would have to go back.
+The idea of going back to school in the state that I was in scared the hell out of me.
 So, I enrolled myself in therapy.
-Knowing there wasn't going to be anyone to save me.
+That summer taught me that no one was going to save me or protect me.
 I had to protect myself.
-If I quit school now, I wouldn't have just been giving up on myself.
-But my daughter and the entire situation would have been done in vain.
-It was after that summer everything changed.
-I would sit in a personal finance class and realize that accounting wasn't for me.
-I would then spend the next ten years trying to undo all that I did.
-It blows my mind to think that I would have a whole ass kid by now.
+Plus, if I gave up on school, I wouldn't just be giving up on myself.
+But my daughter and all of it would have been for nothing.
+So I forced myself to get it together.
+Looking back, that summer changed my life.